Inheritance Entropy: A Model-Independent Method to Probe the Hereditary Structure of Cell Lineage Trees: Non-Hereditary ensembles and test validation

-This task is easily achieved by randomly scrambling the actual biological tree: at each generation $k$ all cells are randomly reshuffled {\it within that same generation}, and when two cells are exchanged, so are their progenies; then we move to generation $k+1$ and we scramble again, and so on (see Appendix A for a detailed description of this procedure).
-Notice that in this way potential hereditary connections are randomized, and yet the number of inactive cells at each generation remains the same; therefore, the scrambling procedure increases the entropy by erasing hereditary information and producing a completely non-hereditary tree with the same number of inactive cells per generation as the original biological tree (see Fig.~3, Fig.~4 and Fig.~7).
-The inheritance entropy of this scrambled tree is measured and then the scrambling procedure is repeated one million times, to produce a non-hereditary ensemble.
-The P-value is finally given by the fraction of scrambled trees that happen to have $S_\text{scrambled} \leq S_\text{biological}$, namely by the probability that a completely non-hereditary tree gives an evidence of inheritance stronger than or equal to the biological tree.
-In this way, the highest significance of the test is P $< 10^{-6}$, which happens when none of the $10^6$ reshuffled trees has an inheritance entropy smaller than the biological one.
+The third non-hereditary ensemble that we consider does not rely on a null model, but it operates directly on the lineage tree to be probed.
+The idea is to produce an ensemble of trees that have as much as possible the same structure in terms of inactive cells and missing cells as the original tree, but where all potential inheritance relations between mother and daughter have been severed.
+This ensemble is easily achieved by performing a Random Reshuffling (RR) of the input tree: at each generation $k$ all cells are scrambled {\it within that same generation}; when two cells are exchanged, so are their progenies; then we move to generation $k+1$ and we scramble again, and so on (see SM-3 for a detailed description of the reshuffling procedure).
+Notice that in this way all potential hereditary connections are randomized and yet the number of inactive cells at each generation remains the same (see Fig.3, right).
+We shall see that this structural stability gives to the RR ensemble a decisive advantage over the other two ensembles.
+The P-value of the RR method, $P_\mathrm{RR}$, is finally given by the fraction of scrambled trees that happen to have entropy lower than or equal to the one of the lineage we are probing.